UK NEQAS for Microbiology

 I would like to take this opportunity to thank the entire team UK NEQAS Microbiology team for their support, I look forward to embarking on new health and safety ventures.

-Vipul Sharma, (leaver) HEO Operations Manager at UK NEQAS
+Vipul Sharma, (leaver) HEO Operations Manager at UK NEQAS for Microbiology

 I have had the honour to have worked with colleagues in UK NEQAS Microbiology for the last 16 years.
 I have been inspired throughout my career there at how well UK NEQAS is able to deliver excellent educational service through its EQA schemes and teaching programmes.